benmvp/slides/2017/oscon/react-properly.md

 NOTES:
 - Currently an Engineering Manager at Eventbrite
 - Eventbrite is an online ticketing & events platform
-- Many conferences use it for registration
 - Historically we've just been a ticketing platform, but moving to being an events destination
-- I am the engineering manager of that team
 - Previously I was on the Frontend Platform team and where we transitioning Eventbrite from Backbone to React
 - Didn’t want to introduce immediate tech debt from people ramping up
 - Reviewed dozens of coding exercises written in React which showed how poorly code can be written in a hurry :)